OliverFischer/serverless-notes-tut/README.md

 # Serverless Node.js Starter
+This is a simple replay of the tutorial from https://serverless-stack.com.

 A Serverless starter that adds ES7 syntax, serverless-offline, environment variables, and unit test support.
 Part of the [Serverless Stack](http://serverless-stack.com) guide.